mariadimou/cern-css/manual/readme.md

  - [Penny](https://penny.vincenttunru.com/)
  - [Pod browser](https://podbrowser.inrupt.com) ( ⚠ privacy addons might break the app )

+Enter the URL of the CERN's CSS instance: https://css.app.cern.ch and login with your credentials

 ## III.
 Use a solid app